Local Development

 This API has Unit and Integration tests using 'Pytest'

-Tests run on GitHub Actions will ignore these settings and use their own hosted Postregsql test database.
+Tests run on GitHub Actions use environment variables set in the CI workflow and a hosted PostgreSQL test database.

 To run these from within the virtual environment use the pytest command: